Before I begin, I’m fine.

 I had a breakdown, the first in quite a few years.
-It came as a bit of a surprise but probably shouldn’t have, I had been grumpier than normal for months, wasn’t sleeping and was drinking about 7 litres of coffee a day just to get through.
+It came as a bit of a surprise but probably shouldn’t have.
+I had been grumpier than usual for months, wasn’t sleeping and was drinking about 7 litres of coffee a day to get through.

-I should have spotted it.
-I didn’t.
 I completely fell apart, withdrew from pretty much everything and shut most people out.
 There was medication, a moment where I almost checked myself into A&E, lots of doctors trips and a lot of talking.
 It was the talking and the mindfulness that had the greatest effect.
-That time at least.

-Right now I’m mid-dissertation in a masters that may just have saved my life.
+Right now, I’m mid-dissertation in a masters that may just have saved my life.
 After the Belfast fiasco, I pulled a sickie from work with the Daily Fail and within about two weeks had decided I wasn’t going back.
 I couldn’t go back.
 I was going to do something else I just wasn’t sure what.

 It was around that time, during one of my talking sessions that I discovered this video.

 Taking the time to think through what ills you, figuring out where it comes from, accepting that it is a part of you and spending time talking is the single most powerful thing I was able to do.
 (I have read back the original post a few times, the next line always brings a lump to my throat.)

-I recently discovered another video by the same team, this is about how you can live with someone living with the mutt.
-It is worth a view.
+I recently discovered another video by the same team; this is about how you can live with someone living with the mutt.

 I said this at the time and I will say it again.
 I am no expert on the life of this particular mutt but it’s something I’ve lived with for 25 odd years.
 It has on occasion taken hold over the long term and sometimes kicked me when I was least expecting it.

 I would also suggest avoiding the Daily Mail at all costs.
 In employment or engagement.

 Take control as best you can, get away, find a human to talk to, an actual, living breathing tea making hug generating smelly human, spend some time with you.

 I saw some friends, had a strong drink or two, shed some tears and raged at the world.
 Well, I mostly raged at Liverpool but you will have to forgive that.
-Carolyn and Joe were saviors, Scott and Sian were angels as always.
+Carolyn and Joe were saviours, Scott and Sian were angels, as always.
 They helped me find a center again and helped me push through.

 As an aside, Joe has written a beautiful piece on Depression and seeking help over on Belfast Live.
-His columns are great and always worth a read, pop over and have a look.
+His columns are tremendous and always worth a read, pop over and have a look.

 Go for a walk on a beach.

 The one book I found most useful was a book by Ruby Wax called Sane New World.
 It is a gentle meander through an often confusing, difficult topic, it’s entertaining and enlightening and is full of tips and tricks.
-Have a look on Amazon here.
-Buy it.
-Now.

 We have a house that is always open and a ridiculously comfortable sofa bed.
-That Sofa bed is in a beautiful, tidy office space with a phone and computer that are all yours.
+That sofa bed is in a beautiful, tidy office space with a phone and computer that are all yours.

-It’s warm, we do good tea (Barrys) and as you might imagine the lighting is perfect.
+It’s warm; we do good tea, Barry’s, and as you might imagine the lighting is perfect.
 You are more than welcome to stop over if I know you obviously.